 Accepted input formats are: MP1, MP2, MP3, MP4 (***), AIFF, AAC, M4A, AC3, FLAC, WavPack, ALAC, WAV, OGG Vorbis, OPUS, WMA (*), ASF (**), WMV (**), W64, AU, PAF, SVX, NIST, VOC, IRCAM, PVF, CAF, Speex, Musepack, Monkey's Audio (APE).

 Formats wrapped inside a RIFF container (for example GSM 6.10, ADPCM, CCITT, etc. ) are supported if the specific ACM (Audio Compression Manager) codec is installed inside the system.

-Multichannel WAV, AIFF, OGG Vorbis and WMA formats are not supported and will be resampled and converted to stereo during the conversion procedure.
+Multi-channel WAV, AIFF, OGG Vorbis, OPUS and WMA formats are supported natively when the ConvertFileDestResamplingSet method has been invoked with the nChannels parameter set to a number higher than 2 while in other cases will be converted to stereo during the conversion procedure.